Distributed database

 Both replication and duplication can keep the data current in all distributive locations.

 Besides distributed database replication and fragmentation, there are many other distributed database design technologies.
 For example, local autonomy, synchronous, and asynchronous distributed database technologies.
 The implementation of these technologies can and do depend on the needs of the business and the sensitivity/confidentiality of the data stored in the database and the price the business is willing to spend on ensuring data security, consistency and integrity.

 When discussing access to distributed databases, Microsoft favors the term distributed query, which it defines in protocol-specific manner as "[a]ny SELECT, INSERT, UPDATE, or DELETE statement that references tables and rowsets from one or more external OLE DB data sources".

 Oracle provides a more language-centric view in which distributed queries and distributed transactions form part of distributed SQL.

+Architecture

+There are 3 main architecture types for distributed databases: